ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/marshall-acton-voice-speaker-giveaway.markdown

 section3-content: "<p>We are giving away an amazing Acton II Voice Speaker from the\
   \ iconic music brand, Marshall!
 Think no more and enter the form below for a chance\
   \ to win this amazing prize NOW!</p>\r\n<p>Good luck!</p>"
-entry-title: "Win Marshall Acton II Voice Speaker!"
+entry-title: "Win The Marshall Acton II Voice Speaker!"
 entry-content: "Enter the draw to win the Marshall Acton II Voice Speaker\r\nby completing\
   \ the form below before 23:59 on 8th of February 2019."
 has-winner: false
-prize-description: "Marshall Acton II Voice Speaker."
+prize-description: "The Marshall Acton II Voice Speaker."
 special-conditions: "Multiple entries are allowed up to one every day"
 country-restrictions:
 - "GB"